microsoft/makecode-csp/content/unit-5/day-1/intro-to-functions.md

 ### 6. Extension activities

-* Encourage students who finish early to complete the extension activities on the Introduction to Functions page.
+* Encourage students who finish early to complete the extension activities on the <a href="/unit-5/day-1/introduction-to-functions">Introduction to Functions</a> page.
 * Practice sets are written as JavaScript exercises and can be accomplished using block based code.
 Students can choose whichever code editor they feel most comfortable with to complete the problems.
 If needed, students can copy the JavaScript snippet from the problem set, paste it into the JavaScript workspace in MakeCode, then switch back to Block.
 It has been demonstrated that exposing students to both block and text based code simultaneously makes the transition from block to text more successful.